 How do I Estimate my Land Taxes in Australia?

+It is useful to know how to estimate property taxes.
 As with many different forms of fiscal policy, property tax is one that is constantly adjusting depending on the needs of the government.
+For example, when reducing the rate of tax or increasing the threshold for payments, the government actively encourages people to invest in property.

 The same applies the other way around, with landlords discouraged from owning more and more properties through the use of higher levels of taxes.
+The thresholds in New South Wales, for example, have changed as follows over the past few years:

 Year General Threshold Premium Threshold